zero-waste/say-no-to-plastic/readme.md

 purchasing beer from a supermarket then don't choose those with six-pack rings.
 Ten packs come in a cardboard box with no plastic.
 Or go to the pub!

-title: Precious Plastic
+# Precious Plastic
 layout: post

 Small scale plastic processing kits.
 The future!

 http://preciousplastic.com/

-title: Cleaning products
+# Cleaning products
 layout: post

 Lots of options for buying soap without packaging but this is by Faith In